k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/09_tdm_reference_implementation.md

 The TDM table flow uses [Fabric Catalog masking](/articles/39_fabric_catalog/11_catalog_masking.md).
 You can [edit the PII settings](/articles/39_fabric_catalog/10_catalog_settings.md#classifier-pii--masking-setup) in the Catalog, if needed.

-### Run the Catalog to Identify Tables Relation and Order
+### Run the Catalog to Identify a Table's Relation and Order

 Run the Discovery job on the table's interfaces.
 Once the job has been completed, the interface metadata would be retrieved from the Catalog.